 Across all three of mPFC subregions, we were able to predict their activation relatively accurately based on the cognitive functions described in fMRI studies.
 In fact, we reached the highest maximum accuracy in these three regions, suggesting the cognitive ontology we employed explains activity in these regions quite well.
 However, these regions varied substantially in the number of topics required to reach high classification accuracy.
-On one end, dmPFC required among the lowest number of topicsto reach maximum accuracy, suggesting this region is involved with a fairly circumscribed set of cognitive functions. vmPFC required a greater but still limited number to reach high accuracy perhaps suggesting vmPFC is involved in a variety of affective processes, but is restricted to that domain of cognition. rACC was on the extreme, requiring the most number of topics to reach high accuracy. rACC was not strongly associated with any one cognitive function, suggesting that rACC may be involved in numerous core processes that are tapped during the performance of many tasks and processes.
+On one end, dmPFC required among the lowest number of topics (N=x_to reach maximum accuracy, suggesting this region is involved with a fairly circumscribed set of cognitive functions. vmPFC required a greater but still limited number to reach high accuracy, (N=y_ perhaps suggesting vmPFC is involved in a variety of affective processes, but is restricted to that domain of cognition. rACC was on the extreme, requiring the most number of topics (N=z_ to reach high accuracy. rACC was not strongly associated with any one cognitive function, suggesting that rACC may be involved in numerous core processes that are tapped during the performance of many tasks and processes.
 This rACC region we identified, located in the middle of medial prefrontal cortex, may be the same region that has been previously identified as a “hub” or “rich club” in the default network, and is hypothesised to perform domain-general information integration (Andrews-Hanna et al., 2010; van den Huevel & Sprons, 2011).
 Further cross-modal research with meta-analytic data and resting state fMRI is necessary to better pin down the dynamics that result in a region with high functional complexity.

 Limitations

 While our large-scale meta-analytic approach to revealing mFC function allows us to comprehensively synthesize a plethora of fMRI findings, there are several limitations.
 Primarily, the quality of the data in Neurosynth is inherently limited due to its automatically generated nature.
 Since activation coordinates are automatically mined from papers, errors are likely to occur.
 Moreover, the cognitive ontology we employ is data-derived from the semantic content of papers, and thus is not driven by theoretical models that may be critical in discriminating the activity of certain regions.
-Nonetheless, our coactivationbased parcellations are surprisingly consistent with neuroscientific knowledge and detailed studies from other modalities (e.g. resting-state fMRI, cytology), suggesting that the sheer number of studies in the database is able to ameliorate some of these concerns.
-Future application of more sophisticated data-mining techniques on both the activation estimates and semantic information may further improve this situationSecond, the cognitive ontology that we derived using topic modeling is relatively simple, as it is based purely on the frequency of terms-- and is unable to distill more nuanced differences between cognitive processes.
+Nonetheless, our coactivation-based parcellations are surprisingly consistent with neuroscientific knowledge and detailed studies from other modalities (e.g. resting-state fMRI, cytology), suggesting that the sheer number of studies in the database is able to ameliorate some of these concerns.
+Future application of more sophisticated data-mining techniques on both the activation estimates and semantic information may further improve this situation.

+Second, the cognitive ontology that we derived using topic modeling is relatively simple, as it is based purely on the frequency of terms-- and is unable to distill more nuanced differences between cognitive processes.
 Creating a more fine-grained ontology, of course, is very difficult and will take targeted efforts to improve.
 Similarly, due to the lack of data sharing found in the fMRI literature, we’ve had to rely on only the peak reported coordinates in fMRI papers.
 While many of these limitations are overcome by the sheer number of studies in the database--many more than what is found in hand-curated databases-- large-scale data mining efforts such as these will be greatly helped by the future proliferation of data-sharing in our community.
 Large-scale hand-curated meta-analyses that encompass a wider range of domains may also help in the ability to more accurately categorize the processes present in studies (e.g. Lindquist, Wager, Kober, Bliss-Moreau, & Barrett, 2012).